lacolaco/blog.lacolaco.net/content/post/enjoyable-webworkers-in-angular.md

 #### Run the app!

-To see the work of Comlink and WorkerPlugin, finish the application.
+Finish the application.
 Here is `AppComponent` modified to use `MarkdownService` and show the result.

 ```ts
 import { MarkdownService } from './service/markdown.service';